 Cancer Survivorship: Partnering With Patients to Improve Their Experience (SURV)

 This survivorship course is suitable for all regulated health care professionals working with cancer survivors in the hospital or community setting.
-An outstanding team of interprofessional educators contributed to the content development addressing general survivorship issues common to all cancers types.
+An outstanding team of interprofessional educators contributed to the content development addressing general survivorship issues common to all cancer types.
 The team was led by Dr. Pam Catton (MHPC, MD, FRCPC), Director, Collaborative Health, Wellness and Cancer Survivorship Centre and ELLICSR research program and Scott Secord (MSW, RSW), Director, Person Centred Perspective at the Canadian Partnership Against Cancer.

 The course takes a patient-centred approach focusing on best practices and strategies to enable patients in self-management and self-care in the three core areas of survivorship: managing their health care, dealing with the consequences of cancer and its treatment, and adopting healthy lifestyle behaviours.
 The course includes eight modules and is interactive.
 Upon completion of the course you will receive 0.5 credits in the domain of Therapeutic and Supportive Relationships.

 Please note: We do not apply special pricing or refund the difference in price after you have paid for this course.

 For more information, read our article on special pricing and other savings opportunities that may be available to you.

 Registration has closed for the most recent offering.
 Please contact us to find out when the next offering will be available.